Could impact investing have the power to change the world for the better and improve your finances?

 Ethical financial institutions, such as Triodos and WHEB, offer different types of funds including sustainable, ESG and impact.

-Another way for an individual to start impact investing from the palm of their hand is with the tickr impact investment app.
-Like Triodos and WHEB, tickr offers the chance to invest your money into impact funds.
+Another way for an individual to start impact investing from the palm of their hand is with an impact investment app.
+I personally use the CIRCA5000 app but there are others like Triodos and WHEB who offer the chance to invest your money into impact funds.

-I’ve found the tickr app to be a great starting point to get into impact investing.
+I’ve found the CIRCA5000 app to be a great starting point to get into impact investing.
+You can read my CIRCA5000 review here.

 Wrap up on positive impact investing